napari/napari/docs/plugins/first_plugin.md

 # Your First Plugin

+Napari plugins are just python packages that meet a few requirements.
+Minimally, they must:

+1. Include a static [plugin manifest](./manifest) file that details the contributions[contribution](./contributions) contained in the plugin.
+2. Declare a `napari.manifest` [entry point][entry_points] that allows
+   napari to detect the plugin at runtime.

 In this topic, we'll step through the fundamental concepts for building a **bare minimum** "hello napari" plugin from scratch.
 At the end of this tutorial, we'll point you to a "cookiecutter" template repository that